 The Effects of Iron Supplementation

 In 2011, results of a study undertaken by researchers in Switzerland illustrate the role of ferritin (iron) in the body’s energy mechanisms.
-The experiment identified 90 female subjects suffering from unexplained fatigue, and divided them into a sample and a control group.
+The experiment identified 90 female subjects suffering from unexplained fatigue and divided them into a sample and a control group.

 All of the participants exhibited hemoglobin levels within the normal range but presented with diminished levels of ferritin.
 While the control group received an injection of a placebo substance, those in the sample group received injections of iron supplements.
-82% of the subjects who started the study with the lowest ferritin levels reported reduced fatigue after receiving iron, compared to just 47% in the placebo group.
+Eighty-two percent of the subjects who started the study with the lowest ferritin levels reported reduced fatigue after receiving iron, compared to just 47% in the placebo group.

 A subsequent study appearing in the Canadian Medical Association Journal demonstrated similar results.
 A test group of 198 women who reported unexplained fatigue and low ferritin levels found improvements upon receiving oral iron supplementation.